crazy-max/CwsOvhLogsDownloader/README.md

 CwsOvhLogsDownloader
 ====================

-CwsOvhLogsDownloader is a PHP class to to download the Apache access and error, FTP, CGI, Out and SSH logs available on http://logs.ovh.net from a shared hosting.
+CwsOvhLogsDownloader is a PHP class to download the Apache access and error, FTP, CGI, Out and SSH logs available on http://logs.ovh.net from a shared hosting.

 Installation
 ------------